 LCMC respects the freedom of each congregation to call pastors they discern are most appropriate for their ministry.
 If a congregation wishes to call a pastor who does not meet the full requirements for pastoral certification in LCMC, they may enter into a contract call arrangement with any person who will subscribe to the LCMC Statement of Faith and Pastoral Admonition, including the characteristic practices of the sacraments in the Lutheran tradition.

 Contract call pastors may serve in the same capacity in their congregations as certified call pastors except that their call is limited to one particular congregation.
-Contract call pastors are not certified, do not appear on the LCMC list of pastors, and are not listed as “available for call” in other LCMC congregations.
+Contract call pastors are not certified and are not listed as “available for call” in other LCMC congregations.